NicolasHug/Surprise/doc/source/getting_started.rst

 - To load a dataset from a pandas dataframe, you will need the :meth:`load_from_df() <surprise.dataset.Dataset.load_from_df>` method.
-You will also need a :class:`Reader<surprise.dataset.Reader>` object, but only the ``rating_scale`` parameter must be specified.
+You will also need a :class:`Reader<surprise.reader.Reader>` object, but only the ``rating_scale`` parameter must be specified.
 The dataframe must have three columns, corresponding to the user (raw) ids, the item (raw) ids, and the ratings in this order.
 Each row thus corresponds to a given rating.
 This